mdgriffith/elm-prefab/guides/plugins/app/why.md

 So, things have a hard time fitting nicely into single pages.

 You can absolutely do this kind of thing in Elm, but you need some forethought.
-And depending on the codebase you're in it might get hairy and take much longer than expected.
+And depending on the codebase you're in, it might get hairy and take much longer than expected.
 Especially if you get that requirement after having invested in a one-page-at-a-time.

 Refactoring in Elm is wonderfully safe, but it's also not free.